rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/istio/setup/enable-istio-in-cluster/enable-istio-with-psp/_index.md

 1. From the main menu select **Apps**
 1. Click Launch and select istio-cni
 1. Update the namespace to be "kube-system"
-1. In the answers section, click "Edit as YAML", and paste in the following:
+1. In the answers section, click "Edit as YAML" and paste in the following, then click launch:

 ```
 ---
   logLevel: "info"